pujarianil4/pujarianil4/README.md

 <br />

-hi, i'm [Anil Pujari](https://anilpujari.me/), a passionate full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Anil Pujari](https://anilpujari.me/), a passionate Full Stack Web Developer and a freelance software engineer from India.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.